frisb/deepak/README.md

 [![npm status badge](https://nodei.co/npm/deepak.png?stars=true&downloads=true)](https://nodei.co/npm/deepak/)

-Formality is an Object aliasing module for server and client.
+Deepak is a highspeed packer & unpacker for strongly typed FoundationDB key and value data.

 This module is still early alpha and work is in progress.
 All contributions are welcome.